Sunday, 1 July 2018

 What has Christianity ever done for us?

-'Apart from being involved at the beginning of science, systems of government, philosophy, art, schools, universities, hospitals, the emancipation of women, the abolition of slavery, social welfare, helping form the basis of the moral code that most people live by, and introducing popular notions of justice, mercy, decency and compassion, what has Christianity ever done for the world?'- Milton Jones
+'Apart from being involved at the beginning of science, systems of government, philosophy, art, schools, universities, hospitals, the emancipation of women, the abolition of slavery, social welfare, helping form the basis of the moral code that most people live by, and introducing popular notions of justice, mercy, decency and compassion, what has Christianity ever done for the world?'

 (With no apologies whatsoever to Monty Python - P.)